 “I don’t even have friends.
-Being in a frat is the first time I’ve felt normal.”
+Being in a frat is the first time I feel normal.”

 “Nobody’s totally normal.
 Let’s just act like being boyfriends is natural.”

 “I’m going to be here all next month.
-We’ll find out if we’re really boyfriends.”
+We can find out if we’re really boyfriends.”

 “You have to enjoy it, not be so overwhelmed.
 We’re the same age, but I’ve been out since I was fourteen.
 You’ll get over being so confused by letting out your feelings, as you begin to feel comfortable.”

 I tell him the story of how Joey supposedly molested me and, then set me up with girls to make me feel normal.

 I relate my entire sex history.
 My high school years impress him that I genuinely loved anyone I went with.
 I exclude the hitchhiking trauma in Alabama.
 I tell him I have girlfriends but don’t provide details.
 It’s the sluttiness in the last few months that throws him off, especially Jake, at 42.

 He is a silly virgin.
 I look at him for the first time.
 He is not some twink boy.
 His good looks start with the seriousness in his eyes.
 His dark hair and a strong chin exuded confidence.
 He is feeling dismayed, but there is a strength in his expression that attracts me.
-He doubts me because I’m more experienced.
-He’ll catch up, if I gave him the chance.
+He doubts me because I have more experience.
+He can catch up, if I gave him the chance.
 In the back of my mind, I like feeling this way; it pushes Jake into a less serious place.
-Oh, how easily I’m replacing him.
+Oh, how easily I am replacing him.
 The key for Trevor and me is whether he can accept my penchant for loving more than one person at a time.
 I grab the bull by the horns.